bojko108/space-commando/README.md

 ## Main Control Room

-The player needs to find the passsword in order to login and switch base life support systems back on.
+The player needs to find the passsword in order to login and switch Base Life Support Systems back on.

-* Components:
+Components:
   * Audio Source
   * Sphere collider - trigger
   * `TasksManagerScript` - responsible for emitting events

 ## Storage Room

-The Dark Matter Module is located in that room
+The Dark Matter Module is located in that room.

-* Components:
+Components:
   * Audio Source
   * Sphere collider - trigger
   * `TasksManagerScript` - responsible for emitting events

 ## Spaceship

-When the player is near and has the Dark Matter Module the game will END.
+When the player is near and has the Dark Matter Module he can start repairing it.
+In order to do that he must stay for at least 10 seconds near the ship or the process will be interrupted.

-* Components:
+Components:
   * Audio Source
   * Sphere collider - trigger
   * `TasksManagerScript` - responsible for emitting events